How to Install OpenClaw in 2026: Docker, npm, and Script Setup Guide

 • Run wsl --install in PowerShell to install WSL2

-• Install Ubuntu distribution
+• Install an Ubuntu (or similar) distribution

 How do I fix EACCES permission errors during npm installation?